APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [National Register of Historic Places](https://www.nps.gov/subjects/nationalregister/data-downloads.htm) - The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
 - [UNESCO World Heritage Sites](https://whc.unesco.org/en/list/) - A World Heritage Site is a site on a list of properties maintained by the World Heritage Committee of UNESCO and called the World Heritage List "which it considers as having outstanding universal value".

+### Land Use and Land Cover

+- [NLCD](https://www.usgs.gov/centers/eros/science/national-land-cover-database) - The National Land Cover Database is generated in cooperation with the Multi-Resolution Land Characteristics Consortium (MRLC), a partnership of Federal agencies working together to produce current, nationally consistent, land cover products for all 50 US states and Puerto Rico.

 ### OpenStreetMap